Opposition accuses president and Muslim Brotherhood of partisanship in writing new constitution for country.

-Al Jazeera Hoda Abdel-Hamid, reporting from Cairo, said the protesters are “calling for the fall of the regime – the are calling for the fall of the [Muslim] Brotherhood”.
+Al Jazeera Hoda Abdel-Hamid, reporting from Cairo, said that while the crowds had thinned slightly, there were still many people in Tahrir Square, “calling for the fall of the regime – the are calling for the fall of the [Muslim] Brotherhood”.

-At least 100 people were wounded in clashes between supporters and opponents of the president.
+Fifteen people were injured in clashes between supporters and opponents of the president.

 The headquarters of Morsi’s Freedom and Justice Party headquarters in Alexandria was set on fire by protesters on Friday afternoon.